Gamebuildr/GamebuildrDocumentation/docs/_build/html/_sources/gogeta/index.rst.txt

 Gogeta SCM Microservice
 ======================================

-Gogeta is the Gamebuildr microservice that montiors and clones code repositories.
+Gogeta is the Gamebuildr microservice written in Go that montiors and clones code repositories.
 It currently supports Git and Github with other integrations in mind.

 Currently Gogeta runs as a container on Kubernetes polling messages from Amazon SQS.
 When a new message is polled a new event is triggered and, based on the user profile (free, indie, enterprise), Gogeta will either pull the .zip archive or clone the full repo.